dialogos-saar18/Diatica/README.md

 - if you want the dailys `["all_due_tasks",""]`
 - if you want the specific tasks based on a tag set the value of `tag` `["spec_task","1h"]`

+Some sample Dialogs are provided in the Directory `/Dialoge`.
 ## Built With

 * [Gradle](https://github.com/gradle/gradle) - Build Framework